 Students may purchase additional individual insurance while attending school or while involved in activities.
-These applications are available at enrollment or during the first month of school.

-Information on the Healthwave insurance program, for those who qualify, is also available during enrollment and in the office throughout the year.
+Information on the KanCare insurance program, for those who qualify, is available during enrollment and in the office throughout the year.
+KanCare information can also be accessed at www.applyforKanCare.ks.gov.